-Other Acts

-- (2) This Act prevails over a confidentiality provision in any other Act unless the other Act specifically provides otherwise. - (3) Subsection (2) shall not have effect until 2 years after this section comes into force.
+Other Acts (2) This Act prevails over a confidentiality provision in any other Act unless the other Act specifically provides otherwise.

+(3) Subsection (2) shall not have effect until 2 years after this section comes into force.
-Review of this

-(4) The standing committee shall, within 3 years after commencement of this Act, undertake a comprehensive review of this Act and shall, within one year after beginning that review, make recommendations to the Legislative Assembly regarding amendments to this Act.

-RSA 198 68 The Public Service Act is amended in section 20 by adding "or as required by law" after "authorization" in subsections (1) and (2).

-Application 69 This Act applies to any record in the custody or under the control of an institution regardless of whether it was recorded before or after this Act comes into force.

-Crown bound 70 This Act binds the Crown.

-71 This Act comes into force on Proclamation or on January 1, 1991, whichever comes first.
+- Review of this Act (4) The standing committee shall, within 3 years after commencement of this Act, undertake a comprehensive review of this Act and shall, within one year after beginning that review, make recommendations to the Legislative Assembly regarding amendments to this Act. - RSA.
+198 c.P-31 68 The Public Service Act is amended in section 20 by adding "or as required by law" after "authorization" in subsections (1) and (2). - Application 69 This Act applies to any record in the custody or under the control of an institution regardless of whether it was recorded before or after this Act comes into force. - Crown bound 70 This Act binds the Crown. - Commencement 71 This Act comes into force on Proclamation.